Olagold-hackxx/climate_wavers/backend-new/README.md

-Here’s the revised `README.md` including the notification service and the details about automatically created admin users:

----

 # Climate Wavers Backend

 The Climate Wavers backend is the core of the Climate Wavers platform, an AI-driven social network focused on climate-based disaster responses.
 This backend is built with Django and incorporates various tools and technologies to provide robust and scalable services.
 It handles user authentication, data management, AI-driven content creation, notifications, and more.